 The WB shield used by the studio today first appeared before a motion picture back in 1925.
 However, Warner Bros. encourages filmmakers to tailor their logo to suit the tone of their films.
 As a result, there have been 200 iterations of the logo over the last 15 years alone.

 After eight weeks of hard work, Kevin Systrom and Mike Krieger launched Instagram in October 2010.
 On its first day, Instagram became the top free photo sharing app with 25,000 users.
 By March 2012 (a mere year and a half later), Instagram had 27 million users and was acquired by Facebook for $1 billion.

 In 2016, Instagram revealed a new, more abstract icon.
-The old skeuomorphic icon is more instantly recognizable as a camera, but its current logo fits in better with the rest of Apple's app icons and allows Instagram to still feel new, fresh, and inspiring.
+The old skeuomorphic icon is more instantly recognizable as a camera, but its current logo fits in better with other smartphone app icons and allows Instagram to still feel new, fresh, and inspiring.